It appears that The Reveal is being set up... but there's no reveal in the end.

 - There are a decent amount of things that go unrevealed in Shikkoku no Sharnoth.
 Among them, we never learn the original identity of Jane Doe.

 - There are a few in Umineko: When They Cry.
-The first in Episode 4 when Ange sees "something" in Kawabata's house that dumbstrikes her and makes her have some revelation about magic, though this is averted in the Playstation 3 version as you can see it in one of the backgrounds.
-The second, when the same Ange opens Eva's diary, containing the truth of Rokkenjima showing us worldless, quickly flashing images that don't reveal anything significant.
+The first in Episode 4 when Ange sees "something" in Kawabata's house that shocks her and makes her have some revelation about magic, though this is averted in the Playstation 3 version as you can see it in one of the backgrounds.
+The second occurs in the last arc when the same Ange opens Eva's diary, containing the truth of Rokkenjima… showing us wordless, quickly flashing images that don't reveal anything significant.
 We just know that the contents of the book are shocking enough to drive Ange to suicide and stubbornly deny everything in it, though it is implied to be the events that we saw in the Episode 7 Tea Party.
-And the most important of all is the true identity of Yasu and why she did what they did, which is never truly revealed.
-Averted in the manga, however.
+Most importantly, the true identity of the Big Bad and why they did what they did is never clearly revealed (although it's heavily hinted at).
+And, even though the game is ostensibly a mystery story and has quite a lot of murders, no outright explanations are revealed for how most of the murders were perpetrated, although vague hints are given.
+However, the manga adaptation reveals clear answers to most of these questions.

 - Virtue's Last Reward: